-In an amount greater than the individual is able to pay from personal financial resources.
-The Act requires a court to inquire into the individual's ability to satisfy a secured appearance bond or initial or recurring fee.
-That said, the Act leaves the precise scope and shape of this inquiry for states to regulate locally or leave to judicial discretion.
-The inquiry might include whether the defendant: (i) was previously detained pretrial on a secured appearance bond; (ii) is the recipient of means-tested benefits; (iii) has an income below 200% of the federal poverty line; (iv) qualifies for indigent counsel; (v) is unemployed or homeless; or (vi) was recently released from an institutional setting (for example, a jail, prison, hospital, or other treatment facility).
-In conducting this inquiry, the court may take an affidavit or testimony from a defendant under oath.
+To satisfy these subsections, Under subsection (d), a court not only is forbidden, except under Sections 308 and 403, from relying upon a secured appearance bond or initial or recurring fee as a means "to detain, but also keep the individual detained".
+Also, the court necessarily must inquire into the individual's ability to satisfy a secured appearance bond or initial or recurring fee.
+That said, the actAct leaves the precise scope and shape of thethis inquiry to judicial discretion.
+Some possible criteria The inquiry might include whether the defendant: (i) was previously detained pretrial on a secured appearance bond; (ii) is the recipient of means-tested benefits; (iii) has an income below 200% of the federal poverty line; (iv) qualifies for indigent counsel; (v) is unemployed or homeless; or (vi) was recently released from an institutional setting (for example, a jail, prison, hospital, or other treatment facility).
+To satisfy In conducting this inquiry, the court may take an affidavit or testimony from a defendant under oath.

+The court may not impose a secured appearance bond for a misdemeanor charge unless the individual has failed to appear multiple times in a criminal case or combination of criminal cases.
+The act contemplates that the need for imposition of a secured appearance bond is rare in a misdemeanor case.
+Thus, it allows a court to set a secured appearance bond for a misdemeanor charge only if the defendant previously has failed to appear repeatedly in this or another criminal
-SECTION 308.
-TEMPORARY PRETRIAL DETENTION.

-- (a) At the conclusion of a release hearing, the court may issue an order to temporarily detain the arrested individual until a detention hearing, or may impose a financial condition of release in an amount greater than the individual is able to pay from personal financial resources within [24] hours, only if the individual is charged with a covered offense and the court determines, by clear and convincing evidence, that: - (1) it is likely that the individual will abscond, obstruct justice, violate an order of protection, or cause significant harm to another person and no less restrictive condition is sufficient to satisfactorily address the risk;

-1 (2) the individual has violated a condition of an order of pretrial release for a 2 pending criminal charge; or 3 (3) it is extremely likely that the individual will not appear, and no less restrictive condition is sufficient to satisfactorily address the risk[, in a case in which the individual is charged with a felony].

-(b) If the court issues an order under subsection (a), the court shall state its reasons in a record, including why no less restrictive condition or combination of conditions is sufficient.

-Legislative Note: In subsection (a)(3), include the bracketed language only if the state defines "covered offense" to include a non-felony offense.
+2 3 SECTION 308.
+ORDER OF TEMPORARY PRETRIAL DETENTION.
+4 (a) At the conclusion of a release hearing, the court may issue an order of temporary 5 pretrial to temporarily detain the arrested individual until a detention hearing, or impose a 6 financial condition of release in an amount greater than the individual is able to satisfypay from 7 personal financial resources within [24] hours, only if the individual is charged with a covered 8 offense and the court determines, by {clearandconvincing evidence} {a preponderance of the 9 evidence], that: 10 ---(1) it is likely that the individual will abscond, obstruct justice, violate aan 11 order of protection-order, or cause significant harm to another person and no less restrictive 12 condition is sufficient to satisfactorily address the risk; 13 (2) if the individual is charged with has violated a felony, condition of an order of 14 pretrial release for a pending criminal charge in another matter; or 15 (3) it is extremely likely that the individual will not appear, and no less restrictive 16 condition is sufficient to satisfactorily address the risk; or[, in a case in which the individual is 17 charged with a felony].
+18 (3) the individual has violated a condition of an order of pretrial release for a 19 pending charge.
+20 (b) If the court issues an order under subsection (a), the court shall state its reasons in a 21 record, including why no less restrictive condition or combination of conditions is sufficient-to 22 address the risk the court has identified under subsection (a).
+23 24 25 Legislative note: Note: In subsection (a), insert)(3), include the burden of proofbracketed language only if the state chooses for issuance of an order of temporary pretrial detention.

+If the individual is charged with a defines "covered offense.
+This provision requires states "to specify the include a non-felony offense classes.